pknowles/vulkan_objects/README.md

 With that decision made, we need improved tooling.
 Particularly smooth and intuitive experience debugging IDEs and debuggers to be able to break for specific exception categories.
+I also recognise big initializer lists are ugly AF, but they're needed.
 Don't throw the baby out with the bathwater.

 ## Generated code

+Some code is generated directly from vk.xml - see files prefixed with `gen_*`.
+The loader in particularly needs this (unless you're using your own).
+This code is generated to the build directory and not checked in.
+Generation is done with C++ using [pugixml](https://github.com/zeux/pugixml), so there is no dependency on Python or other tools.